“An entry-level job is not for people without connections.”

-One mistake I see most graduates make is to assume that they can find decent entry-level jobs in any state in Nigeria.
+One mistake I see most graduates make is assuming they can find decent entry-level jobs in any state in Nigeria.

-Aside Lagos, most other Nigerian cities are over-rated.
+Aside from Lagos, most other Nigerian cities are over-rated.

-Abuja is home to civil service jobs (you don’t want to get near this as the racketeering in the service will depress you).
+Abuja is home to civil service jobs (you don’t want to get near these jobs as the racketeering in the service will depress you).

 Port Harcourt is for hustlers.
 If your heart is set towards a corporate career, you have no business in Port Harcourt.